jethac/ATF/Samples/TreeListControl/ReadMe.txt

 TODO:

-• Make the column resizing controls always resize the column on the left, leaving all other column widths unchanged.
-This is how MS Excel works, for example.
-Currently, only the first (left-most) resizing control behaves this way.

 • Add Bool, Enum and Color data editors( configurations of a car can be represented as enum)

 • If users specify column names, but don't fill info.Properties,